 The fundamental protocol used in all versions of FIDO is asymmetric cryptography.
 As opposed to symmetric cryptography, where a single key is used for both encryption and decryption, asymmetric cryptography uses separate keys to encrypt and decrypt data.

 Asymmetric encryption is the basis for public key infrastructure (PKI), which is used in FIDO authentication technologies.
-For every user, a public and private key pair is generated.
+For every user, public and private key pair is generated.
 The public key is stored on the servers of the service provider and used to verify users’ identities and encrypt their information.
 The private key is exclusively stored on users’ devices and used to sign in to authentication challenges and validate users’ identities and decrypt their information.
 PKI makes sure that even if a hacker breaches the servers of the service provider, they won’t be able to hijack user accounts or access the sensitive information they store.

 Making sense of the confusing FIDO specifications

-Over the years, the FIDO alliance has developed a number of different standards and specifications, some of which build upon each other.
+Over the years, the FIDO Alliance has developed a number of different standards and specifications, some of which build upon each other.
 The terminology can be a bit confusing to the uninitiated.
 Here’s a quick breakdown of what you need to know:

 What is FIDO?